Inspire therapy enables patients to breathe regularly so they can sleep soundly

 Upper airway stimulation is a new, innovative technology and an alternative for patients with obstructive sleep apnoea who cannot use CPAP ventilation or related procedures, or for whom this treatment is not sufficiently effective.

-The Inspire system consists of three implantable components: a small generator, a breathing sensor and a stimulation electrode, which are controlled together via a small remote control.
+The Inspire system consists of three implantable components: a small implant, a breathing sensor and a stimulation electrode, which are controlled together via a small remote control.

 Careful selection of patients, targeted stimulation of specific airway muscles and optimal timing of hypoglossal stimulation are key to keeping the airways open during sleep and achieving the best possible outcome for patients.